 The terrain in Mexico is a mix of rugged mountains, low coastal plains, deep canyons, and high plateaus.
-While the Sierra Madre Occidental Mountains lie in the west, the Sierra Madre Oriental are situated to the east.
+While the Sierra Madre Occidental Mountains lie in the west, the Sierra Madre Oriental is situated to the east.
 Between the two mountain chains, the Central Plateau (Mexican Altiplano) spans from the United States to the central region of Mexico.
 The highest point in Mexico is Pico de Orizaba, which is the highest volcanic summit in North America at 5,636 meters (18,491 ft) in height.
 The lowest point is Laguna Salada at 10 meters below sea level.
 Also, the world’s smallest volcano (Cuexcomate) is in Mexico.

 Mexico States Map